The NISQ Complexity of Collision Finding: Hybrid Compressed Oracle

 The second line follows from \Cref{Prop:equivalent_uncompress}.
 The third line is true because $U_i$ only operates on~$\mc{A}$ and commutes with $\Sall$ (which only operates on $\mc{HD}$).
-Finally, the fourth line comes from the fact that $\Sall \ket {\phi_0} = \ket{\psi_0}$. \end{proof}
+Finally, the last line uses that $\Sall$ is Hermitian, unitary and satisfies $\Sall \ket {\phi_0} = \ket{\psi_0}$. \end{proof}

 \paragraph{Consistency.}